Tanya Branning: 2017–2018

 Before Abi's funeral, Tanya's friends talk about her being unable to attend the funeral as she has had a nervous breakdown.
 Lauren lies to Max that the funeral has already taken place, but later admits that Tanya does not want him there.
 On the day of the funeral, Cora shouts at Max, urging him to stay away as he has done enough damage to his family, and mentions that she had to sedate a grief-stricken Tanya to get her into the car to go to the funeral.
 Tanya arrives at the church with Cora, but is unable to get out and tells Lauren that she feels like she has failed as a mother.
 Lauren reassures Tanya it is fine for her to miss the service as Abi loved her and at the end; Tanya says goodbye to Lauren.
 Months later, Cora reveals that Tanya has been admitted to a psychiatric hospital because of the increasing trauma of losing Abi.
 When Lauren returns for Dot's funeral in December 2022, she reveals that Tanya has been caring for Cora after she injured her hip, and is upset to miss her funeral.
-When Oscar (now played by Pierre Moullier) returns in July 2025, he reveals that Tanya kicked him out due to his involvement in a gang.
+When Oscar (now played by Pierre Counihan-Moullier) returns in July 2025, he reveals that Tanya kicked him out due to his involvement in a gang.
 When Oscar unintentionally attacks and injures Patrick Trueman (Rudolph Walker), he explains to Lauren that Tanya was unable to look after him growing up due to the emotional toll that Abi's death took on her.
-He therefore stopped going to school and in an effort to avoid burdening a grieving Tanya, he started to spend more time away from home, eventually turning to crime.
+He therefore stopped going to school and in an effort to avoid burdening a grieving Tanya, he started to spend more time away from home, eventually turning to crime and leading to their estrangement.
+When Max returns, he mentions that he left their granddaughter AJ in Tanya's care.